charlieschwabacher/gestalt/notes.md

 WORKING NOTES:

-  - Proposed query from relationship algorithm
+  - Proposed query from relationship algorithm:
+    - this should clean up the awful collapse joins and '@@@@' placeholder segments we do now
+    - algorithm:
       - look at the to type of the final segment
         - if it is homomorphic
           - select from the table for the to type of the final segment
           - use all segments as path
         - if it is polymorphic
           - if its storage uses a foreign key
             - select from the table based on the type column on the parent object
             - do not do any joins
           - if its storage uses a join table
             - select from the join table
             - left join the table for each member of the polymorphic type
             - use everything but the final segment as path
       - take each pair of adjacent segments, starting at the end of path
-      - generate a join for each pair
+        - generate a join for each pair based on the two descriptions
-    - take the final segment, join
+      - generate a condition from the final pair

   - we need to calculate query obj later once we have access to type (it becomes an argument to queryFromRelationship)